davidglo/boot-camps/Python/4_object_orientation.md

     from triangleClass import triangleClass

-To initialize two triangles, we then add the following immediately after:
+Immediately afterward, we add the following to initialize two triangle objects:

     # initialize the triangles that we will be drawing
     triangle1 = triangleClass('triangle1', 'blue',    0, 0, 20)